jeremyButtler/find--Co-infections/README.md

     - Minimum number of reads to keep a cluster or bin.
   - -max-reads-per-con:                                          [300]
     - Max number of of reads to use in building a consensus.
+    - -extra-consensus-steps:                                    [2]\
+       - Number of times to rebuild the consensus using a new set of best reads.
+  - -read-ref-min-read-length:                                 [600]\
+    - Discard reads with read lengths under this setting during the binning step.
+    - Minimum read length to keep a read when binning.
+    - Length is compared after the trimming step.
+  - -read-ref-max-read-length:                                 [1000]\
+    - Discard reads with read lengths over this setting during the binning step.
+    - Length is compared after the trimming step.
   - -enable-racon:                                               [No]
     - Use Racon in building consensuses.
   - -enable-medaka:                                              [No]